 - "If you don't feel comfortable talking about STDs with your regular doctor, you can get tested at a clinic instead."

 Show that you care.

 - “I really care about you.
-I want to make sure we are both healthy.”
+I want to make sure we're both healthy.”

 - “I've been tested for STDs, including HIV.
-Are you willing to do the same?”
+Are you willing to do that, too?”

 - “Let’s get tested together.”

 - “If we’re going to have sex, using condoms is the best way to protect us from STDs.
 Let’s use condoms every time we have sex.”